terascope/teraslice/README.md

 # Status

-Teraslice is in early development.
-Initial cluster support was recently added and we're in the process of implementing concurrent slicers.
-Concurrent slicers currently work for 'once' jobs but 'persistent' jobs and job recovery are in the process of being updated.
-Documentation is lagging development.
+Teraslice is currently in alpha status.
+Single node deployment and clustering support are functional and being refined.
+APIs are usable but will still be evolving as we work toward a production release.
+See the list of open issues for other limitations.

 # Installation